Has having a baby made you feel less than attractive? Have you noticed thinning hair and are wondering what’s going on?

 This brush features 100 percent boar bristles with nylon tips, along with an ergonomically designed bamboo handle.
 Every time you use this brush, your hair will become smooth and shiny without the fear of pulling out your hair.

-One thing we love about this brush is it works with all hair types.
+One thing we love about this brush is that it works with all hair types.
 Moms around the world are so different and we believe it is great when a product can work for all of them.

 3. John Frieda Luxurious Volume Conditioner